Frequently Asked Questions

 Gladly.
 We prefer to use a Mutual NDA so that our own trade secrets can be protected as well.

-We are headquartered in Orange County, California, and have consultants in and around Boston, Los Angeles, San Francisco, Silicon Valley, New York, Austin, Chicago, Phoenix, Orlando, Tampa, Pittsburgh, Washington DC, and other locations.
+We are headquartered in Orange County, California, and have consultants in and around Boston, Los Angeles, San Francisco, Silicon Valley, New York, Austin, Seattle, Portland, Chicago, Phoenix, Orlando, Tampa, Pittsburgh, Washington DC, and other locations.
 We rely heavily on the phone, e-mail, fax, and online meeting tools, and have never met half of our clients.
 If desired, we are available to visit you at your offices for a day or two at a time.

 Many of our clients are looking to raise $5 million to $20 million of Series B or Series C funding.
 Some are looking to raise more; others are seeking angel financing of as little as $1 million.
-Our clients should have a realistic view about what types of businesses have a real chance of raising venture capital, and should have enough fuel in the tank to be able to go 6 months to a year before raising their next round of capital.
+Our clients should have a realistic view about what types of businesses have a real chance of raising capital, and should have enough fuel in the tank to be able to go 6 months to a year before raising their next round of capital.

 Not necessarily.
 Your attorney should be able to supply supplemental materials to ensure that your offering complies with state and federal securities regulations.
 You will also need to assemble all of the documents that investors typically review during the due diligence process, such as corporate by-laws, employment agreements, employee stock option plan, joint venture agreements, customer and supplier agreements, patent applications, etc.